 Students are introduced to the field of marriage and family therapy.
 The development of systems theory and its application to family psychology is examined.
 Students learn to apply general systems theory to family development and process.
-Transgenerational transmission of family characteristics and the impact of cultural distinctives receive attention.
-Students explore their own family development by preparing a three-generational genogram.
+Transgenerational

 Clinical Practice of Marriage and Family Therapy and Counseling.
 3 hours